DreamWorks breathes fire into arena shows with "Dragon"

-NEW YORK (Reuters) - To Ray Marino, $374 seemed a small price to pay to see flying dragons, a cast of wisecracking, back-flipping Vikings and the looks of wonder from his children as they watched a live stage show -- not just a movie.
+NEW YORK, Aug 17 (Reuters) - To Ray Marino, $374 seemed a small price to pay to see flying dragons, a cast of wisecracking, back-flipping Vikings and the looks of wonder from his children as they watched a live stage show -- not just a movie.

 “You get to kind of feel it, rather than just watch it on screen,” Marino said at the intermission of “How to Train Your Dragon Live Spectacular,” a massive arena show that played recently in New York and is based on the 2010 film from DreamWorks Animation SKG Inc.